North Atlantic Treaty: Article 12

 Article 12 states the process by which the treaty may be amended, provided such amendments still affect the North Atlantic area and do not violate the Charter of the United Nations.
 In practice, this has only been used to clearly delineate which territories are under the purview of NATO.

 Article 13

-Article 13 delimits the process by which a member leaves NATO, which simply consists of a one-year notice by the member nation to the U.S. government, who then promulgates the notice to the other member nations.
-This has been contemplated by many member nations, but so far has not happened aside from withdrawals due to independence of former territories or dependencies (namely, Algeria, Malta, and Cyprus).
+Article 13 delimits the process by which a member leaves NATO, which simply consists of a one-year notice by the member nation to the U.S. government in its role as the treaty depositary, which then promulgates the notice to the other member nations.
+This has been contemplated by a number of member nations, but so far has not happened aside from withdrawals due to independence of former territories or dependencies (namely, Algeria, Malta, and Cyprus).

 Otherwise, the next closest option for a member nation is to instead withdraw from NATO's military command structure, but not from NATO entirely.
-This happened with France in 1966, who rejoined in 2009; and happened with Greece in 1974, who still remains absent.
+This happened with France in 1966, which rejoined in 2009; and with Greece in 1974, which rejoined in 1980 after the new Turkish military government ended its objections to Greek re-entry.